 Look after your wellbeing

-Louise Pentland’s lockdown tips:
+Louise Pentland’s wellness in lockdown tips:

 - Rephrase the term ‘stuck’ at home to ‘safe’ at home.
 It’s bound to be overwhelming at times, especially when you’re responsible for little ones, but when it’s all a bit much – take a deep breath and remember that you and your children are happy and safe and you’re doing the right thing staying home.